wookie-fatcat/agility/README.md

-# Agility: Automated Optimisation of the Octopus Agile Tariff on Solis Solar Systems
+# Agility: Automated Optimisation of Electrictity Tariffs on Solis Solar Systems

 ## What is Agility?

 Agility is a software application that can be run on pretty much any computer, including a Raspberry Pi.

-Agility is designed for use with Solar and Battery systems, and aims to reduce your electricity bill by automatically selecting the cheapest times from the Octopus Agile tariff and using them to charge your solar batteries, using Agility's expectations of how much grid power you need to augment your solar generation.
+Agility is designed for use with Solar and Battery systems, and aims to reduce your electricity bill by automatically selecting the cheapest times from your electricity tariff and using them to charge your solar batteries, using Agility's expectations of how much grid power you need to augment your solar generation.

+Agility was originally designed to optimise usage of the Octopus Agile tariff, but it can now manage the use of any tariff from any supplier, except those such as the Octopus Intelligent tariffs where the supplier takes control of your system.

 Agility is designed for use with Solar and Battery systems that use a [Solis](https://www.solisinverters.com/uk) Hybrid Inverter.
 It has been tested using my own domestic Solis Inverter and [PylonTech](https://en.pylontech.com.cn/products/us5000)